nyorem/next-website/content/pages/about.md

 I graduated from the [Ensimag](http://ensimag.grenoble-inp.fr/welcome/) (engineering school in applied mathematics and computer science) in 2015.

 I then obtained my PhD in applied mathematics in 2018 at the [Jean Kuntzmann Laboratory](https://ljk.imag.fr/index_en.php) in Grenoble, France.
 I was under the supervision of [Dominique Attali](https://www.gipsa-lab.grenoble-inp.fr/~dominique.attali/), [Quentin Mérigot](http://quentin.mrgt.fr/) and [Boris Thibert](https://www-ljk.imag.fr/membres/Boris.Thibert/) and worked on solving inverse problems arising in optics using methods based on semi-discrete optimal transport and tools from computational geometry (such as Laguerre and Power diagrams).
+The manuscript can be found [here](https://hal.archives-ouvertes.fr/tel-02135220).
 The figure below illustrates one of the problems I worked on.

 <figure>
     <img src="/assets/images/sa2018_banner_smoke_12h_smaller.png"